mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 #### DispenserFillingLevelCharacteristic
 readProximity() {...}
 We use the Time-of-Flight VL53L0X Sensor to measure the distance in the candy dispenser.
 Range is measured in mm.
 To avoid measurement inaccuracies, the average of the last 5 measurements is used.
+If current distance is out of range for the sensor, the current distance is set to 2000mm (which is much higher than the size of the container).
+This indicates, that the lid is open.